Fluoride in tea is one of the most potent and forgotten sources of fluoride.

 Each tea was steeped for 5 min with 245 ml of filtered water*

-1. Avoid Steeping Your Tea For Too Long?
+1. Steeping Tea For Too Long?

 So I tested 100 teas again.

-After steeping the teas for 10 minutes, fluoride content increased by an average of 12%.
+After steeping teas for 10 minutes, fluoride content increased by an average of 12%.
 However this varied from tea to tea, with the highest increase reported at 60% and the lowest at 0%.
 So yes, it’s true that the more you steep your tea, the more fluoride goes into your water.
 However, if you decide to steep your tea for less, you’ll also get less healthy substances.

 A problem with a simple solution…

 Get a quality and safe tea that you can steep for as long as you want.
 This will give you great peace of mind, as the 30 herbal teas that were steeped for 10 minutes remained at 0.0 ppm.

 2. Type Of Tea Matters A Lot